fredriko/nlp-data-readiness/docs/questions-for-guidance.md

 What does "available to you" mean?
 There is a difference between knowing that there is data to be had, and actually having the appropriate access to the right data at the right time.
 The Data Readiness Levels framework provides a good way of talking to stakeholders, both data owners and business problem owners.
-For data to be useful in an NLP project setting, it has to be...

-* available in the sense that it is exists on a digital medium somewhere, such as in a data lake or a database.
- (Band C, in Data Readiness Level parlor),
-* accessible
-* validated
+Being "available" in this context, means that the data is at Band B or above, as discussed [here](data-readiness-levels.md).

+With data at Band B, you will most likely be able to form working hypotheses about the suitability of the data with respect to the problem you are trying to solve.
+For example to gauge whether the data contains the information you need;
+the amount of data is sufficient; or there are any legal constraints for using the data.

 ## Are you allowed to use the data available?

+The legal aspects of using the data depends on many things.
+As such, the legalities should be considered a primary citizen of the Data Readiness Level assessment with respect to your particular challenge.
 Make sure you involve the appropriate legal competence early on in your project.
 Matters regarding, e.g., personal identifiable information, and GDRP have to be handled correctly.
 Failing to do so may result in a project failure, even though all technical aspects of the project is perfectly sound.

 ## What data do you need to solve the problem?